Keng Vannsak: A mentor for Cambodian students in Paris

 Keng Vannsak became one of the key figures of the Cambodian student community in Paris.
 As described by historian Philip Short in his book titled "Pol Pot – Anatomy of a Nightmare", during the winter of 1950, more exclusive student meetings took place several times every month at Keng Vannsak's flat in Paris “to discuss political issues and more precisely about the future of Cambodia, a country which, for the first time, was directly affected by the war in Vietnam”.
 The historian explains that the meetings was the beginning of Saloth Sar's political training and more involvement into the Khmer political affairs.

 Philip Short also details that at that time communism was not their main concern, and recalls that Vannsak himself was more aware of political reality than most of his fellow-students.
 Vannsak appeared to offend a young Frenchwoman of the high bourgeoisie by offering her, a year before, to go and spend the afternoon at the Fête de l'Humanité, organised by the French Communist Party.

 He said: "I had no idea it was a Communist meeting.
 I thought it was just a celebration for humanity, that's all."
 Vannsak's studies group tried to stay away from the political labels as most of the members prefer themselves to be part of a progressist trend.

 Opposition to Khmerization program

-Vannsak and French-oriented scholars opposed the Khmerization program invented by Chuon Nath, and chose another way for language they transformed French words into the Khmer vocabulary using the same pronunciation as much as possible with the Khmer alphabet.
+Vannsak and French-oriented scholars opposed the Khmerization strategy for capturing French terms in the Khmer language via neologism, promoted by Chuon Nath, and instead preferred to transliterate French words into Khmer using the same pronunciation as much as possible with the Khmer script.